 - Need: To help young adults with chronic or rare conditions access health and educational resources and build a community of peers and advocates.

-HAS provides free one-day conferences with four discussion-based sessions led by invited speakers such as activists, healthcare lobbyists, medical professionals, vocational rehabilitation counselors, and social workers.
+Prior to the pandemic, the organization mostly provided free one-day conferences with four discussion-based sessions led by invited speakers such as activists, healthcare lobbyists, medical professionals, vocational rehabilitation counselors, and social workers.

 The advocacy events focus on these areas:

 - Advocacy skills: Attendees listen to activists and other change-makers.